netresearch/dhl-module-shipping-m2/readme.md

-DHL Versenden Extension
+DHL Shipping Extension
 =======================

-The DHL Versenden extension for Magento 2 integrates the DHL business customer shipping API into the order processing workflow.
+The DHL Shipping extension for Magento 2 integrates the DHL business customer shipping API into the order processing workflow.

 Facts